-Appearing on all United States currency is the concise motto, “In God we trust.”
+On all United States currency you can find the short motto, “In God we trust.”
 What is the source of our trust in God?
-From where do we draw the powers of faith needed to meet life’s challenges?
+From where do we draw the resources of faith needed to meet life’s challenges?

-After reflecting on the Divine providence that governs all aspects of the universe, the psalmist concludes with an elated affirmation of trust in God:
+After reflecting on the Divine providence governing all aspects of the universe, the psalm concludes with an elated affirmation of trust in God:

-Rav Kook explained that this verse actually describes two different states.
-There is a higher state — “in Him our heart will rejoice” — when one experiences pure, elevated simchah (joy).
-And there is a lower state, one of bitachon, when one trusts that all is in God’s hands and all is ultimately for the best.
+Rav Kook explained that this verse is actually describing two different psychological states.
+There is a lofty state when the “heart rejoices in God,” and we experience pure, elevated simchah and joy.
+And there is a lower state, one of bitachon, when we trust that all is in God’s hands and all is ultimately for the best.

 These two levels correspond to different aspects of the soul.
 At its highest level, the inner soul is tightly bound with God.
 In this state, the soul is filled with boundless joy; it is beyond all worldly constraints and concerns.
 Unburdened by worry and fear, the soul has no need for trust in God.
 It is content in transcendent happiness, in its eternal joy in God.

 However, even the greatest of mystics cannot always remain on this lofty level.
-There are times when one must contend with the vicissitudes of life, struggle with change and uncertainty.
-In this lower state, one no longer experiences the pure joy of the inner soul.
-One no longer enjoys a connection to God so pure and so intimate that the psalmist describes it with the word bo — that the soul rejoices ‘in Him.’
-Rather, we can only relate to ‘His holy Name’ — an illumination of the elevated holiness that extends from the pure joy of the inner soul.
+There are times when we must contend with the vicissitudes of life, when we must struggle with change and uncertainty.
+In this lower state, we no longer experience the pure joy of the inner soul.
+We no longer enjoy a connection to God so pure and so intimate that the psalmist describes it with the word 'bo' — as the soul rejoices, as it were, “in Him,” in the Divine Essence.
+Rather, we can only relate to “shem kodsho", “His holy Name” — only a glimmering, a reflection, of the lofty holiness emanating from the inner soul and its pure state of joy.

-Yet even in this lower state, we may draw from the wellspring of holiness flowing from the soul’s higher state.
-Even in ordinary life, we benefit from this source of trust and faith as we confront the vagaries of life, which appear to us as a threat to the soul’s inner stronghold.
+Yet, even in this lower state, we may draw from the wellspring of holiness flowing from the soul’s higher state.
+Even in ordinary life, we benefit from this source of bitachon and faith as we confront life’s challenges, which appear to us as a threat to the soul’s inner stronghold.

-This is the basis of our trust in God, whatever the path we take.
-“Even when I walk in the valley of the shadow of death, I will not fear, for You are with me” (Ps.
-23:4).
-Even in our worldly state, when we must contend with the challenges and vicissitudes of life, we benefit from the soul’s inner joy and are able to place our trust ‘in Your holy Name.’
+This is the basis of our trust in God, whatever path we take.
+“Even when I walk in the valley of the shadow of death, I will not fear, for You are with me” (Psalms 23:4).
+Even in our worldly state, when we must contend with the challenges and vicissitudes of life, we benefit from the soul’s inner joy and are able to place our trust “in Your holy Name.”